craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Priority: High

-1. Other useConstraintsV2 features
+1. More testing of ===
+1. useConstraintsV2===true optimizations
-- `evalCoverPerSymbol` results could be cached on the constraint.
+- `evalCoverPerSymbol` results could be cached on the constraint, but having a lot of caches could end up being expensive.
-- Optional member in ConstraintItem `recalc` to contain an equivalent but less verbose (SOP )expression of the constraint - but only when the SOP is actually less verbose than the original.
+- Check that branches that can be reverted to the original pre-branching, do so.
 1. The Map type members in InferStatus (`declaredTypes`, `replayables`, `groupNodeToTypeMap` could all be `WeakMap`s).
 1. Need to move onto hitting all the basic ops and structures as soon as possible.
 Huge job!
 1. Most testing of input combinations for `mrNarrowTypesByCallExpression`.